 I was skeptical about the importance of dissolution until one of my patients told me that she had forgotten to take her calcium tablets, which she purchased from a health-foods store.
 She put them in the pocket of her apron, and discovered them there after the apron had been through the cycles on the washer and the dryer!

 Side effects from a reasonable dose of calcium (1,000 mg/day) are very low.
 Some patients find that calcium makes them constipated.
-In some blinded trials this complication is no more frequent than with placebo.
-A study by Prince found that higher doses of calcium supplements (1200mg/day in addition to 900mg/day from dietary sources) did cause constipation in 13% of subjects.
+A study by Lewis,2012 found that calcium increased constipation and other gastric problems.
 To help prevent constipation, don't take more calcium than necessary, increase intake of fruit juices and water, try getting calcium from food sources instead of tablets, take calcium with magnesium, or try calcium citrate or calcium chews.
 Gastritis is occasionally seen, which might be caused by taking calcium carbonate between meals, thus stimulating rebound acid production.

 Very high intakes of calcium could lead to alkalosis (the "milk-alkali syndrome").

-Calcium supplements may increase the risk of kidney stones, if the dose is too high (over 2,000mg/day).
+Calcium supplements may increase the risk of kidney stones, especially if the intake is over 2,000mg/day.
 On the other hand, a large survey in 45,619 men showed that those with the lowest dietary calcium had the most kidney stones.
 This is because the most common kind of kidney stone is caused by oxalate, and calcium inhibits the oxalate absorption from the intestines.
 A similar large observational study in women also found that there were more kidney stones in women with low calcium intakes (Sorensen).
 Old-fashioned advice about avoiding calcium increases the risk of both osteoporosis and another kidney stone!
 Decreasing salt and protein may also help decrease the incidence of calcium-oxalate kidney stones.
 Patients with hypercalciuria and low bone density can be treated with low doses (12.5 to 25mg/day) of thiazide, using potassium bicarbonate as necessary to keep serum potassium normal.

 A study by Bolland suggested that calcium supplements could increase the risk of heart attacks.
 There were 1,400 women in this clinical trial, followed for 5 years.
 This side effect was not seen in a much larger study by Jackson and investigators for the Women's Health Initiative, which enrolled 36,282 women and studied them for 7 years.
 Also, a subset of patients received cardiac CT scans to look for calcifications in the coronary arteries, and there was no increase in the group who had received calcium (Manson).
 There are also some studies suggesting increased calcifications in the blood vessels with too much supplementation, but a recent review by Spence did not find a consensus that this was true.
 A meta-analysis, also by Bolland, did find a mild increased risk of myocardial infarction in those taking calcium supplements.
 This included 15 clinical trials of calcium (but not with vitamin D).
 Of note, there was no risk in the patients whose total calcium intake was lower than 1400 mg/day.
 I have been recommending a total intake of 1200mg/day for fracture prevention, based on my review of studies about osteoporosis, so this paper (even if it is true) does not change my recommendations.